microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 For more information on the WSL development experience, please refer to the [Remote - WSL](#) and [Set up a WSL development environment](#) documentation.

-# Part 2: Explore dev box troubleshooting capabilities
+# Part 2: Explore Dev Box SnapShot and Restore
 ## Take a snapshot of your dev box to (later) restore

 To access the self-serve + use the Snapshot and Restore feature, follow these steps: